 The UKGWA service archives each and every UK Government Website on a pre-defined schedule.
 All the archives are stored in a multi region storage architecture.
-The archive are made

 The UK Government has chosen Social Media as its primary communications channel, the Social Media accounts for all Government departments is captured in near real-time to ensure an accurate record is kept.

 The current data set in excess of 150TB and billions of documents and is growing all the time.
 Our ability to index such huge volumes of data at speed enables MirrorWeb to deliver faceted full text search across the whole UK Government Web Archive.

 Intuitive front end website and intelligently designed management portal.